Identifying the causes of infertility is the first step in your journey to parenthood at our DC fertility center

 If you’re struggling to get pregnant, you need help from an expert.
 Dr. Fady Sharara, the medical director and board-certified reproductive endocrinologist at our DC fertility center, has the experience that is vital to diagnosing the causes of infertility.

 According to the American Society for Reproductive Medicine, approximately a third of infertility problems are due to male factors, another third are due to female factors, and the remaining third can be attributed to a combination of female and male factors.
-In some cases of infertility, physicians cannot determine the exact causes of infertility, but fertility treatment can still provide hope for the future.
+In some cases of infertility, physicians cannot determine the exact cause, but fertility treatment can still provide hope for the future.

 Causes of infertility in females